 In this eHealth study, the overall purpose was to detect a relapse as soon as possible and to involve patients in their own treatment, including starting and changing medications.
 Therefore, a FC home test that can be performed by the patients in just 18 min seems to be a good, quick and cheap alternative to endoscopy targeting inflammation[27,28].
 The present study showed that screening for disease activity OD is equally good on all parameters as 3M; however, the 3M group used significantly more FC test kits per patient relative to the OD group, most likely due to the significant greater sample intensity/registrations in the green FC zone.
-In addition to being more cost-effective, an OD approach might also be preferable from the patients’ perspective, some of whom (especially those in remission) find it inconvenient to monitor themselves every 3M.
+In addition to being more cost-effective, an OD approach might also be preferable from the patients’ perspective, some of whom (especially those in remission) find it inconvenient to monitor themselves every 3 mo.
 However, even if an OD approach became common, in some cases (adaptive ones), it might be advisable to begin patients with a pre-defined screening interval.
 Later on, when the patients have better knowledge of their disease, they could then be transitioned to an OD arrangement.
 In a previous study, Pedersen et al[18] concluded that the constant care application for mild-to-moderate UC patients helped them to recognize symptoms and thereby improved their understanding of the disease – something fundamental to self-management.
 Fifty-seven percent of patients in this study stated that they had benefited from an improved understanding of their disease and its treatment.

 Previous research has shown that an advantage of screening for inflammation at home and using eHealth monitoring is that it detects a relapse sooner, and therefore helps bring about remission quicker, than with standard care[10].
 This prompts the question of whether one of the screening procedures (OD or 3M) can detect a relapse sooner than the other one.
-Our results showed no statistical differences in time to a flare up measured by FC and SCCAI between the two groups, however, due to the small sample these findings need further confirmation.
+Our results showed no statistical differences in time to a flare up as measured by FC and SCCAI between the two groups.
+However, due to the small sample, these findings need further confirmation.

-The disease activity algorithm has shown that UC patients with mild-to-moderate disease activity have a median of approximately 30 d to SCCAI time to remission (and median seven d for FC)[18].
+The disease activity algorithm has shown that UC patients with mild-to-moderate disease activity have a median of approximately 30 d to SCCAI time to remission (and median 7 d for FC)[18].
 In the present study, UC patients with either a severe or moderate-to-severe relapse had a median of approximately 75 -100 d to remission, figures similar to the overall IBD population in the study examined by FC.
-Plausible explanations for the difference in FC/SCCAI median time to remission (7-30 vs 75-100 d) are that this study is more representative of clinical practice (including both UC and CD on different medical therapies), as well as the fact that in the study by Pedersen et al[18] UC patients measured themselves every week.
+Plausible explanations for the difference in FC/SCCAI median time to remission (7-30 vs 75-100 d) are that this study is more representative of clinical practice (including both UC and CD on different medical therapies), as well as the fact that in the study by Pedersen et al[18], UC patients measured themselves every week.

 Safety and patient satisfaction